 You may decide to move the banners folder elsewhere.
 Simply use your (s)FTP client to make a new folder somewhere in the wp-content folder (or it's equivalent) and change the path in AdRotate Settings.
 Changing the path does not move existing files to the new location.
 You have to do that yourself with (s)FTP.
 Moving files around may break existing adverts.

-Creating a banners folder
+Creating a banners or reports folder

 When doing so make sure you create it in the place where AdRotate looks for it.
 By default this is in the wp-content folder.